-This fall color change and resulting movement to lower latitudes (and lower elevations) takes place as three primary waves in mixed hardwood forests.
+This fall color change and resulting movement to lower latitudes (and lower elevations) takes place as three primary color waves in mixed hardwood forests.
 A simple flow and wave model was designed at the University of Georgia to illustrate what leaf experts call the fall color wave.
-This Leaf Wave Model is used to explain the movement of autumn leaf color change.
+This "leaf wave model" is used to explain the movement of autumn leaf color change.
+This color wave starts as yellow appears but can be quickly replaced by orange in some species.
+Finally red leaves develop to end the waves and the season.
+These colors can occur on the same tree (sugar maples) in different levels of the canopy or can happen on separate individual trees depending on environmental conditions (sweetgum).

 The major factor influencing autumn leaf color change is lack of water and nutrients which effect formation of chlorophyll.
 Not a lack of water and nutrients to the entire tree, but a purposeful weaning of water from each leaf.
 Every leaf is affected by colder, drier, and breezy conditions and begins a process which results in its own demise and removal from the tree.
 The ultimate sacrifice of a leaf-bearing tree is the ultimate in visual pleasure for us.

-The broadleaf tree goes through a process of sealing off the leaf from the stem (abscission).
-This halts the flow of all internal water to the leaf and causes a color change.
+In the case of broadleaf or deciduous trees, a process of sealing off the leaf from the stem (abscission) occurs.
+This halts the flow of all internal water to the leaf, disrupts the production of chlorophyll and causes a significant color change from summer green.
 It also seals the spot of leaf attachment and prevents precious moisture from escaping during winter dormancy.
-You just might want to view An Autumn Leaf Cross Section for more graphic details.
+You just might want to view An Autumn Leaf Cross Section for complete graphic details.

-This lack of water to each leaf causes a very important chemical reaction to stop.
-Photosynthesis, or the food-producing combination of sunlight, water, and carbon dioxide, is eliminated.
+This weaning of water to each leaf causes a very important chemical reaction to stop.
+Photosynthesis, the biological food-producing process of the combination of sunlight, water, and carbon dioxide, is eliminated.
 Chlorophyll must be renewed (by photosynthesis) or be taken in by the tree along with photosynthetic sugar.
 So chlorophyll disappears from the leaves.
 Chlorophyll is the green you see in the leaf.

 Once the overwhelming chlorophyll color is removed, true leaf colors will dominate over the receding green pigment.
 True leaf pigments vary with the species of tree and thus the different characteristic leaf colors.
 And because true leaf colors are water soluble, that makes the color disappear very quickly after drying out.